Xi Jinping: Early life and education

-Xi went to the Beijing No. 25 School, and then Beijing Bayi School, in the 1960s.
-He became friends with Liu He, who attended Beijing No. 101 School in the same district, who later became China's vice-premier and a close advisor to Xi after he became China's paramount leader.
-In 1963, when he was aged 10, his father was purged from the CCP and sent to work in a factory in Luoyang, Henan.
+Xi went to Beijing Bayi School, and then Beijing No. 25 School, in the 1960s.
+He became friends with Liu He, who attended Beijing No. 101 School in the same district, and who later became China's vice premier and a close advisor to Xi after he became China's paramount leader.
+In 1963, when Xi was ten years old, his father was purged from the CCP and sent to work in a factory in Luoyang, Henan.
 In May 1966, the Cultural Revolution cut short Xi's secondary education when all secondary classes were halted for students to criticise and fight their teachers.
-Student militants ransacked the Xi family home and one of Xi's sisters, Xi Heping, committed suicide from the pressure.
+Student militants ransacked the Xi family home.
+Also during the Cultural Revolution, Xi's sister Heping hanged herself at her military academy.

 Later, his mother was forced to publicly denounce his father, as he was paraded before a crowd as an enemy of the revolution.
 His father was later imprisoned in 1968 when Xi was aged 15.
-Without the protection of his father, Xi was sent to work in Liangjiahe Village, Wen'anyi, Yanchuan County, Yan'an, Shaanxi, in 1969 in Mao Zedong's Down to the Countryside Movement.
+In 1968, Xi submitted an application to the Bayi School's Reform Committee and insisted on leaving Beijing for the countryside.
+On 13 January 1969, they left Beijing and arrived in Liangjiahe Village, Yan'an, Shaanxi, alongside CCP Chairman Mao Zedong's Down to the Countryside Movement.
+The rural areas of Yan'an were very backward, which created a big gap for Xi as a teenager.
+He once recalled that he had to overcome "five hurdles" (flea, food, life, labor and thought hurdle), and the experience led him to feel affinity with the rural poor.
+After a few months, unable to stand rural life, he ran away to Beijing.
+He was arrested during a crackdown on deserters from the countryside and sent to a work camp to dig ditches.
+He later returned to the village, under the persuasion of his aunt Qi Yun and uncle Wei Zhenwu.
 He worked as the party secretary of Liangjiahe, where he lived in a cave house.
-According to people who knew him, this experience led him to feel affinity with the rural poor.
-After a few months, unable to stand rural life, he ran away to Beijing.
-He was arrested during a crackdown on deserters from the countryside and sent to a work camp to dig ditches, but later returned to the village, spending a total of seven years there.

-The misfortunes and suffering of his family in his early years hardened Xi's view of politics.
-During an interview in 2000, he said, "People who have little contact with power, who are far from it, always see these things as mysterious and novel.
-But what I see is not just the superficial things: the power, the flowers, the glory, the applause.
-I see the bullpens and how people can blow hot and cold.
-I understand politics on a deeper level."
-The "bullpens" (牛棚) was a reference to Red Guards' detention houses during the Cultural Revolution.

-After being rejected seven times, Xi joined the Communist Youth League of China in 1971 by befriending a local official.
-He reunited with his father in 1972, because of a family reunion ordered by premier Zhou Enlai.
-From 1973, he applied to join the CCP ten times and was finally accepted on his tenth attempt in 1974.
-From 1975 to 1979, Xi studied chemical engineering at Tsinghua University as a worker-peasant-soldier student in Beijing.
-The engineering majors there spent about 15 percent of their time studying Marxism–Leninism–Mao Zedong thought and 5 percent of their time doing farm work and "learning from the People's Liberation Army".